chriselderer/expandable-recycler-view/README.md

 Create an adapter that extends ExpandableRecyclerViewAdapter.

 You must provide 6 types to the ExpandableRecyclerViewAdapter.
-This is annoying, but once its done binding view holders for each section becomes very strait forward to implement for you.
+This is annoying, but once its done, binding view holders for each section becomes very strait forward to implement.

 1. Header:              Model class for your section headers
 2. SubHeader:           Model class for your section sub headers